Blackstone/GSO Strategic Credit Fund (NYSE:BGB) Plans $0.07 Monthly Dividend

-Blackstone/GSO Strategic Credit Fund (NYSE:BGB) declared a monthly dividend on Monday, December 13th, Zacks reports.
-Shareholders of record on Thursday, December 23rd will be given a dividend of 0.066 per share on Friday, December 31st.
-This represents a $0.79 annualized dividend and a yield of 5.83%.
-The ex-dividend date is Wednesday, December 22nd.
+Blackstone/GSO Strategic Credit Fund (NYSE:BGB) declared a monthly dividend on Wednesday, December 15th, Wall Street Journal reports.
+Stockholders of record on Friday, December 31st will be given a dividend of 0.066 per share on Monday, January 31st.
+This represents a $0.79 annualized dividend and a dividend yield of 5.79%.
+The ex-dividend date of this dividend is Thursday, December 30th.

 Blackstone/GSO Strategic Credit Fund has decreased its dividend payment by 14.4% over the last three years.